ryansurf/cli-surf/CONTRIBUTING.md

 ## Issue reporting

-Feel free to [create a new issue](https://github.com/ryansurf/cli-surf/issues/new) if you have some issue to report!
+Feel free to [create a new issue](https://github.com/ryansurf/cli-surf/issues/new) if you have an issue to report!
 But first, make sure that the issue has not been reported yet.

 Be sure to explain in details the context and the outcome that you are lookign for.
 If reporting bugs, provide basic information like your OS version, whether using Docker, etc.